The cyber security world is undergoing dramatic shifts and the changes are coming fast and furious.

 This is not an insignificant achievement and it’s the result of a journey that started when we acquired Blue Coat.
 That acquisition added market-leading web and cloud security technologies to Symantec’s leadership in endpoint, email, secure web gateway, CASB, and DLP market spaces.
 The technology world was changing, and we were staying ahead of those changes.

 But in our conversations with customers, we also heard they faced a quandary as they further integrated cloud and mobile technologies into their operations.
 They wound up spending enormous amounts of time and money integrating all of their point technologies, or worse, could not integrate them at all.
 They needed help deriving value from their – increasingly heavy cyber security investments.
-Against that backdrop, we invested in a platform strategy and roadmap to deliver what would be known as Integrated Cyber Defense.
+Against that backdrop, we invested in an integration strategy and roadmap to deliver what would be known as Integrated Cyber Defense.

 We invested significant R&D effort to integrate our products around key customer pain points – protecting information in SaaS applications; integrating complementary technologies like cloud access security broker (CASB) and DLP; enhancing endpoint security with advanced endpoint detection and response (EDR) to protect against targeted attacks; and securing infrastructure from endpoint to cloud for “Zero Trust” security implementations.